Archdiocese of Saint Paul and Minneapolis: William O. Brady

-Brady succeeded John Gregory Murray as archbishop of Saint Paul upon Murray's death on October 11, 1956.On November 18, 1957, Pope Pius XII founded the Diocese of New Ulm, taking its territory from the archdiocese.
+Brady succeeded John Gregory Murray as archbishop of Saint Paul upon Murray's death on October 11, 1956.
+On November 18, 1957, Pope Pius XII founded the Diocese of New Ulm, taking its territory from the archdiocese.
 The pope named Monsignor Alphonse Schladweiler of Saint Paul as the first bishop of New Ulm.
 Brady died on October 1, 1961.

 Leo Binz

-On December 16, 1961 Pope John XXIII named Binz as the fifth archbishop of Saint Paul.
-He was installed on April 28, 1962.
+Leo Binz was installed as the fifth archbishop of Saint Paul on April 28, 1962.

 Archdiocese of Saint Paul and Minneapolis (1966 to present)

 On July 11, 1966, the Holy See altered the name of the archdiocese to reflect the equal stature of the Twin Cities by naming the Basilica of Saint Mary in Minneapolis as co-cathedral of the archdiocese and adding Minneapolis to the title of the archdiocese.
 Subsequently, Binz became the first archbishop of Saint Paul and Minneapolis.

 As seminary enrollment declined, Nazareth Hall Preparatory Seminary was closed in 1971, with Saint John Vianney College Seminary established in 1968 as a replacement for the old high school system.

 As Binz's health began to decline, he requested and received a coadjutor.
 Pope Paul VI named the coadjutor bishop of Wichita, Leo Christopher Byrne, as coadjutor archbishop on July 31, 1967.
-Binz allowed Byrne to take greater control of the administration of the archdiocese.
-Byrne, however, died on October 21, 1974.Pope Paul VI accepted Binz's resignation on May 21, 1975.
+Binz allowed Byrne to take greater control of the administration of the archdiocese, but Byrne died on October 21, 1974.
+Pope Paul VI accepted Binz's resignation on May 21, 1975.